 There may be a need for more than one point of contact, since a single situation may include several agencies and program offices, many of which may hire a sizable amount of workers.
 Additionally, points of touch may be needed inside contractors or Treasury organizations.

-A. HOW TO PROTECT ESI WHEN THERE IS A LITIGATION HOLD?
+HOW TO PROTECT Electronically Processed information WHEN THERE IS A LITIGATION HOLD?

 To comply with a litigation hold, the department must generally [A.] identify the various types of ESI produced during the course of the investigation [B.] conduct a thorough search of the ESI forms to which they have access to relevant information of the case.
 [C.] record and ensure the ESI is not tampered with.
 [D.] extracting the ESI from the setting.